shijithpk/2017_08_08_rajya_sabha/README.md

 This is the code and data for a slideshow on the Rajya Sabha elections to be published on [wionews.com](http://www.wionews.com).

-All the data comes from the [Election commission](https://eci.nic.in) and news reports.
+All the data on party numbers and alliances comes from the [Election commission](https://eci.nic.in), news reports and the occasional wikipedia entry. :)

 First came up with the idea for this at a Huffington Post hackathon after the elections in March 2017.
 [Guneet Narula](https://twitter.com/guneetnarula) of Datameet and I even worked on a calculator to predict Rajya Sabha seats, we put out an [alpha version](https://sputznik.io/rajyasabhacal/), might come back to it soon.